osrf/ros2multirobotbook/src/ros2_api.md

   }
 ```

-These steps are clear enough: we create a message object and then on
+In these steps we create a message object, and then on
-each iteration of the loop, we update the message content and publish
+each iteration of the loop we update the message content and publish
 it, sleeping briefly between iterations.

-## Where to go from here
+## Where to Go From Here

 That was a very brief introduction and we only covered topics, not
 services, actions, parameters, or the many other facets of ROS.
 Luckily,